flora-pm/flora-server/README.md

 * 🏛️ Package namespaces, so that packages with the same name can live without conflict
 * 🌓 Dark and light modes
 * 📱 Mobile user interface

+## 📖 Guides

+Visit https://flora.pm/documentation for explanations on what Flora can do.

 ## 🤝 Contributing